mavi888/cdk-failover-simple-sls-app/README.md

 ## Summary of the demo

+Multi-region serverless application, failover to a different region based on latency.

 In this demo you will see:

 - How to configure a global table using DynamoDB